3 Days Uncovering the

 Day 1: Lexington & Nicholasville

-Enjoy a nice lunch in downtown Lexington, then hop in the car for a quick 30-minute drive south to the Camp Nelson Civil War site, a former 4,000-acre camp that once housed 300 buildings and fortifications operated by the Union Army.
+Enjoy a nice lunch in downtown Lexington, then hop in the car for a quick 30-minute drive south to the Camp Nelson National Monument, a former 4,000-acre camp that once housed 300 buildings and fortifications operated by the Union Army.
 Today, the site remains one of the best-preserved landscapes and archaeological sites associated with Civil War-era U.S. Colored Troops.
-After exploring the grounds and some of its five miles of interpretive marked trails, stop by for a guided tour of a restored antebellum home and scan Civil War artifacts on display at Camp Nelson Heritage Park Interpretive Center.
+After exploring the grounds and some of its five miles of interpretive marked trails, stop by for a guided tour of a restored antebellum home and scan Civil War artifacts on display at Camp Nelson National Monument Interpretive Center.

 - Where to Play: Kentucky Horse Park, Keeneland, James E. Pepper Distillery, Town Branch Distillery, Tee Dee’s Lounge